Search Railroad Sites For:

 The 300 then backed into the Palestine engine house.

-The Texas State Railroad 8 then put the train away on a fenced in track along the shops.
+Texas State Railroad 8 then put the train away on a fenced-in track adjacent to the shops.
 This ends my coverage of the unique and wonderful Texas State Railroad.

 Next, New Years Eve in Dallas on DART and the trip home.